akshit-sehgal/Chat-App/README.md

-A simple chat app using NodeJS and Socket.io.
+A multi room chat app using NodeJS, Socket.io and mustache.js.